ISLA-Grenoble/2024-main/README.md

   - TP4: Graph mining and community detection

 ### Textbooks

-- Our course has an official booklet available [[here](https://cloud.univ-grenoble-alpes.fr/s/iTtXPTdLpyMwBtN)]
+- Our course has an official booklet available [here](https://cloud.univ-grenoble-alpes.fr/s/iTtXPTdLpyMwBtN).
     - **Important**: Please note that although this is the “official” booklet, the materials covered in class are not entirely included in it.
 Also, I won’t be presenting everything that is written in the booklet.
 Conclusion: to be sure of what I’ve given in class, you should always come to classes! (and take a look at the slides)
-- Many examples and explanations given in class were inspired (or unashamedly copied) from Cosma Shalizi’s excellent lecture notes *“The truth about linear regression”* available [[here](https://www.stat.cmu.edu/~cshalizi/TALR/)]
+- Many examples and explanations given in class were inspired (or unashamedly copied) from Cosma Shalizi’s excellent lecture notes *“The truth about linear regression”* available [here](https://www.stat.cmu.edu/~cshalizi/TALR/).
-- Students should also consider reading some chapters from James et al. (2022) *"Introduction to statistical learning with applications to R"* which is freely (and legally) available [[here](https://www.statlearning.com/)]
+- Students should also consider reading some chapters from James et al. (2022) *"Introduction to statistical learning with applications to R"* which is freely (and legally) available [here](https://www.statlearning.com/).
-- Another excellent reference is Hastie et al. (2017) *"Elements of Statistical Learning"* which is freely (and legally) available [[here](https://hastie.su.domains/ElemStatLearn/)]
+- Another excellent reference is Hastie et al. (2017) *"Elements of Statistical Learning"* which is freely (and legally) available [here](https://hastie.su.domains/ElemStatLearn/).

+### Grading
+[TODO]

-### TP reports
+### About the TP reports
+The average of the reports for all four TPs count as **half of your final grade**, so be sure to do them properly and nicely.
+The reports (both `rmd` and `html` files) should be delivered on [Teide](https://teide.ensimag.fr/).
+If no one in your team has access to it, then you can send your report by e-mail to me or Alexandre, depending on which TP group you are in.

+### About the final exam
 [TODO]

 ### Some useful resources
 [TODO]